-The winter population distribution for Diamond and Diamond Hills North indicates substantial movement of horses, as shown in the above table.
+The winter population distribution for Diamond and Diamond Hills North indicates substantial movement of wild horses, as shown in the above table (when compared to summer flights).
 Review of the past inventory data indicates reflect the movement of 67-78 wild horses north from the Diamond Springs Allotment into the Diamond Hills North HMA into both the Browne and Red Rock Allotments during the winter of 2010.
 It is likely that these animals moved north to areas with less snow (Figure B.2), and regularly return to the Diamond HMA in the spring, further increasing the population within this area.